diegostafa/ciano/README.md

   - [ ] fill the various sections (appearance, accessibility ...)
 - thread:
   - [ ] sort and filter the thread
+  - [ ] when opening a thread, reset the notification counter
 - notifications:
-  - [ ] add state.myThreads
-  - [ ] periodically update threads in state.myThreads
-  - [ ] in app/push Notification when replies arrive
+    - show notification indicator in bottom nav
+    - keep a list of threads, each items should only shows a signature
+    - watcher { threadId, new,}
 - gallery:
-  - [ ] gallery for catalog and thread images
   - [ ] tap and hold for a menu (download, copy name, copy link, share)